himanu/System-Design-Patterns/Creational/FDP/README.md

 ## Example Code
-The example is of a Home Builder application. `App.java` wants to create homes with different settings.
-`Builder.java` provides methods to create `Home` objects in multiple steps.
+The example code is for a Pizza factory.
+It has a Pizza interface and classes for Onion Pizza and Paneer Pizza.
+PizzaFactory is the interface to create a Pizza object.
+The ConcretePizzaFactory class is responsible for creating a Pizza object.
+It can create OnionPizza or PaneerPizza.